Greg Fischer: California state travel ban

-On June 22, 2017, California Attorney General Xavier Becerra announced that he was working on banning state-funded travel to Kentucky as a response to a bill signed by Kentucky Governor Matt Bevin.
+On June 22, 2017, California Attorney General Xavier Becerra announced that he was working on banning state-funded travel to Kentucky in response to a bill signed by Kentucky Governor Matt Bevin.
 The law was designed to reinforce students' ability to express religious and political views in public schools and universities.
-But the bill also said religious and political student organizations cannot be hindered or discriminated against for the way they conduct their internal affairs or how they select their leaders and members.
+But the bill also said religious and political student organizations cannot be hindered or discriminated against for how they conduct their internal affairs or select their leaders and members.
 Critics said those provisions could be used to let student groups prevent LGBTQ students from joining their ranks.
 On June 26, 2017, Fischer and Lexington Mayor Jim Gray sent the California Attorney General's Office a letter asking that their cities be excluded from the ban.
 "Please consider exempting cities like Louisville from your travel ban", the letter states.
 "It is my belief that cities like ours should be rewarded for an inclusive behavior, not penalized; a waiver would highlight our inclusivity and encourage other cities to follow accordingly."
 A week later, Becerra replied that California could lift the ban only if city officials were able to "make progress with leaders in your state" to repeal or amend the law.

 On June 27, 2017, Fischer announced on Twitter that the city was already feeling negative effects of the ban, citing an "unnamed convention" that had allegedly chosen to move its venue elsewhere as a show of solidarity with the ban.
 He elaborated on Facebook, writing, "We are very concerned about others [leaving]" and "Tourism/conventions are a key driver of our economy."
 A few days later, Karen Williams, president and CEO of the Louisville Convention and Visitors Bureau, announced in a press conference with Fischer that a second convention had pulled out of the city.
 Williams said one convention was slated for 2018 and the other for 2021, but declined to name them because they are "still looking for other venues outside the city".
 She said both groups were based in Chicago and one was a "medical association" and the other a "prestigious research association".

 Louisville received a perfect score for eight consecutive years on the Human Rights Campaign's Municipal Index.